 An obvious choice for any dog, homemade dog treats will be the favorite stocking stuffer in your pup’s life.
-Not only do home made dog treats taste delectable, but they are a healthy alternative to store bought treats.
-Plus, you can incorporate you furry friend’s favorite foods into the treats.
-Get creative with decorations the holiday season and you’re pup will be one happy camper.
+Not only do homemade dog treats taste delectable, but they are a healthy alternative to store-bought treats.
+Plus, you can incorporate your furry friend’s favorite foods into the treats.
+Get creative with decorations during the holiday season and you’re pup will be one happy camper.
 Check out some treat recipes here.

 2. Sock and Ball Toys

 One of the easiest (and cheapest) DIY pet toys around, the sock/ball toy, combines two of the most fun toys your pup can think of.
 This toy has all the bounce of a regular tennis ball, but the tug-of-war abilities of a rope toy.
 Swing this DIY toy around and launch it for your dog to chase, or let him play with it in the comforts of the warm indoors.
 All you need is a sock … and a tennis ball.
 Place the tennis ball inside the sock and tie a knot.
 To mix this old favorite up, you can wrap a ball in an old t-shirt and get creative, or you can braid a old-t-shirt and run that through a tennis ball.
 You can also swap the ball for a water bottle for that fantastic crunch noise.
 With a few tennis balls, an old t-shirt and some worn-out socks, the dog fun will be endless.

 Every pet parent has been out and about with their furry friend and had to awkwardly cup their hands to provide a bowl for water.
 Well, look goofy no more, this DIY collapsible pet bowl is the perfect solution for food and water on the go.
 Follow the easy instructions from Craft Stylish here.